-List of Exhibition Categories
+List of Juried Exhibition Categories

 - Group Exhibitions (juried) separated into local, state, regional, national and international. - Group Exhibitions (invitational) separated into local, state, regional, national and international. - Group Exhibitions (curated via one's membership in a gallery or an arts organization) separated into local, state, regional, national, and international. - Solo Exhibition (curated by a gallery director via application at a museum, college/university gallery, art center, or a significant commercial gallery).
 It is the responsibility of the applicant to prove the significance of any commercial gallery.
 Galleries open and close and could be anything from a frame shop that has matted work in bins to an established commercial gallery with an exhibition space that serves and educates the community.
 One should include titles, dates of work and the number of works in the exhibit. - Solo Exhibition (invited by a gallery director at a museum, college/university gallery, or art center).
 One did not apply, but the artist's work is known by reputation.
-One should include titles, dates of work and the number of works in the exhibit.

-- On Line Exhibitions will be held to the same prestige standards as the traditional juried mode and may be separated into local, state, regional, national, and international. - C. Scholarly (conferences, grants, workshops, artist residencies, publications) It is the applicant's responsibility to provide sufficient data explaining how a specific scholarly activity is the equivalent of a particular creative endeavor in terms of quality (prestige) and quantity (time efforts).
+One should include titles, dates of work and the number of works in the exhibit. - On Line Exhibitions will be held to the same prestige standards as the traditional juried mode and may be separated into local, state, regional, national, and international.

+B. Scholarly (conferences, grants, publications)

+Most all studio art faculty will confine themselves only to activities listed under Creative Activity.

-Having an article published in a peer-reviewed national or international journal of prominence within the individual's field will be weighted more highly than presenting or chairing conference sessions.
+However, some studio faculty may be involved with conferences and publishing.
+Credit for such activity is allowed.
+It is the applicant's responsibility to provide sufficient data explaining any substitution.
+One should explain how a specific scholarly activity is the equivalent of a particular creative endeavor in terms of quality (prestige) and quantity (time efforts).
+Having an article published in a peerreviewed national or international journal of prominence within the individual's field will be weighted more highly than presenting or chairing conference sessions.